 Your style of storytelling is wordless – you let the images do the talking.
 Why does wordless storytelling appeal to you?

 Wordless storytelling in comics is more immersive.
-People dwell on the image and read the facial expression, body language and sequential art design – since they’re used to visual media – or write their own dialogue in their heads.
+People dwell on the image and read the facial expression, body language, and sequential art design – or they write their own dialogue in their heads.

 What appeals to you about comics and graphic art that make this the right medium to tell your stories?